mlee12382/Klipper-Flashing-Script/README.md

 	* You should be able to use any unused pin on your board and the Pi, you just need to assign them in the Katapult settings and in your script.
 	* Run a wire between the selected pin on the board and the GPIO pin on the Pi.

-	* You will need to have gpiod installed, which you may already have depending on what you are using for ADXL stuff.	`sudo apt-get install gpiod`
+	* You will need to have gpiod installed, which you may already have depending on what you are using for ADXL stuff.	`sudo apt-get install gpiod`.
+More information [here](https://www.klipper3d.org/RPi_microcontroller.html#optional-identify-the-correct-gpiochip).

 	* In my example I use `gpioset gpiochip0 21=1` followed by turning on the printer relay which enters the bootloader so I can flash the board, after which I run `gpioset gpiochip0 21=0` followed by cycling the power to return it to normal operations.